Step 1 - Choosing an Image

 Step 5 - Making a Template Image

 Finally, draw a square grid over the image.
-This will help you transfer your drawing section by section on any scale that you require.
+This will help you transfer your drawing section by section to any scale that you require.
 On completion you can erase the grid lines.

 Your drawing is now ready to use as a template to produce a range of Pop Art Portraits using color, tone, pattern and texture as illustrated in our examples below.